Nikronic/canada-visa-form-extraction/README.md

 docker run -p 8001:8000 cvfe
 ```

 *remark*: note that we do not use `mamba` in `Dockerfile` as the complexity of the environment is small and the overhead of installing `mamba` itself might not worth it.
-Nonetheless, *we never tested* this hypothesis and *appreciate your feedback*.

 ### 1.2 Manual Installation

 Using `conda` as the package manager is not necessary nor provides any advantages (of course virtual environment are necessary).
 Hence, if you like, you can install dependencies via `conda`.
 Note that only few of the dependencies are available on `conda` channels and you still need to use `pip`.

-From now on, the phrase "*if conda*" assumes if you are using `conda` for your packages.
-Otherwise, `pip` only is inferred.

 **tip:** You can use `mamba` to hugely speed up the installation process.
-If you don't want to, replace all instances of the `mamba` with `conda` in following steps.

 #### \[Optional\] 1.2.1 Create a `conda` env